Ronald Hugh Barker: Post-war career

 In 1948 he published an application for a patent which converted linear and angular movement into digital data.
-In this paper he states:

-"The invention is described throughout almost the entire specification in relation to data presented in the form of the angular position of a rotatable shaft but it will be appreciated that the methods and apparatus described are equally applicable to the measurement and recording of the position of a member capable of movement in a linear manner and consequently for a member capable of any conceivable movement".
+In this application he states: "The invention is described throughout almost the entire specification in relation to data presented in the form of the angular position of a rotatable shaft but it will be appreciated that the methods and apparatus described are equally applicable to the measurement and recording of the position of a member capable of movement in a linear manner and consequently for a member capable of any conceivable movement".
 It was one of the first developments towards automation and robotics.
 The device is widely known as a rotary encoder.
 The patent granted is "Improvements in or relating to apparatus for the representation of data in a binary digital form".